CLRX/CLRX-mirror/doc/ClrxAsmSyntax.md

  `\aaa`  | Octal code      | Various
  `\HHH..`|Hexadecimal code | Various

-Floating point literals in instruction operands can have the suffix ('l', 'h' or 's').
+The floating point literals in instruction operands can have the suffix ('l', 'h' or 's').
 Suffix 's' indicates that given value is single floating point value.
 Suffix 'h' indicates that given value is half floating point value.
 Suffix 'l' indicates that given value is double floating point value.

 ### Expressions

-CLRX assembler get this same the operator ordering as in GNU as.
+The CLRX assembler get this same the operator ordering as in GNU as.
 CLRX assembler treat any literal or symbol's value as 64-bit integer value.
-List of operators:
+List of the operators:

 Type  | Operator | Order | Description
 ------|:--------:|:-----:|--------------------